yannickfogang/yannickfogang/README.md

 ### Hi there 👋

-## I am Yannick Fogang Full Stack and Mobile Web Developer.
+## I am Yannick Fogang Full Stack Web and Mobile Developer.

 For 7 years I have been working on digital transformation projects.
 I work on various projects, whether it is web platform development, website development, mobile application development.

 ### 🔭 I’m currently working on
-- PHP 7
+- PHP
 - JAVASCRIPT
 - HTML / CSS